Noah-Albers/Light-Block-Studio/LED-Project/docs/docs/modul-system/cppgen/gen-overview.md

 # Generator Module

 This module is primarily an adaptation of the function generator module to the procedures of the application.
-These procedures will be explained later on but can, for now, be regarded as the module components that define how code is generated for a given block (a simplified explanation).

-The generated code will be divided into two sections: a `setup` section intended to run only once and a `loop` section intended to run continuously.
+The generated code will be divided into three section: a `setup` section intended to run only once, a `loop` section intended to run continuously and a section to store `globals`, eg. Function definitions or variables (Altho they are currently not used).

-The module takes in procedures for these two sections and generates the corresponding code.
+The module takes in procedures for the `setup` and `loop` sections and generates the corresponding code.

 Additional generation settings allow for the following configurations: